howler95/bluegrass/redrivergorge/field_report.md

 For the field mapping portion, I took note of points of interest (poi).
 These include scenic views and campsites and an otter home I found along a bank of the red.
 The swimming file simply denotes two very popular swimmming holes/fishing/kayaking/social areas I found along the red.
 I also made a trail note file that describes certain stretches of trail that I found were more strenuous or otherwise noteworthy.
 Atop the courthouse rock trail, there was a section of very sandy ridgeline trail.
 Also steep portions were noted, as were extremely muddy portions.

-A majority of the images I took lie outside the basemap area in the swift camp creek region while studying incised meanders.
+A majority of the images I took lie along the Red River near the Suspension Bridge.
+These images were taken in conjunction with a study to test sediment storage in bank deposits.